samdepp99/SATYA1989/README.md

        - Designed and Implemented the Data Extraction Startegy with a Multi Cloud Approach
        - Designed Integrations between PRM and Learning Portals
-       - Designed Integrations between Salesforce CRM/CPQ and oracle OM
+       - Designed Integrations between Salesforce CRM/CPQ and oracle OM 2.**🧠 CLM Clause Extraction AI**:
+       🔹Developed an AI-driven tool to ingest contract PDFs, extract legal clauses using LangChain + Ollama LLMs, and deliver structured insights with FastAPI/Streamlit and MCP-enhanced relevance filtering.
+      - Implemented an end-to-end pipeline using Python, Tesseract OCR, LangChain, and Ollama (Mistral) for offline LLM inference.
+      - Built a FastAPI backend to expose contract upload and clause extraction as APIs.
+      - Designed an interactive Streamlit UI for PDF upload, clause preview, and JSON output download.
+      - Enabled dynamic clause selection through user-defined prompts for customizable extraction.
+      - Added clause highlighting and output logging to enhance visibility and debugging.
+      - Structured application for potential enterprise use, with components that can scale into a cloud-native solution.

 3. **Salesforce Platform Enrichment**
    - Managing the Project to Migrate/retrofit Existing workflows and Processbuilders to Flows Across CRM/PRM/CPQ Modules
    - Mangaging the project where All Error Tests Classes are Fixed and Increased the test Coversge to 80% to Adher to the Coding Standards